rpeszek/my-blogs/posts/2021-07-18-prob-tree-scheme.markdown

 ## Why Finding the Right Solution is Sometimes Hard?

-This is about the cases where we know or knew how to do thing well but we get stuck anyway.
+**Rant Alert.** This is about the cases where we know or knew how to do thing well but we get stuck anyway.
 Obviously, finding better and even better ways for writing code is a subject of a never ending research, I am not going to discuss that.